By Johanne R. Deschamps

 Is this lack of teaching our children proper etiquette the reason for the decay of our society?
 Are we, as a society, forgetting what it is to be human?
 Are we neglecting to teach our children how they can help make the human experience better for everyone?
 Is this all the result of the self-absorbed thinking of the, Me Generation?
 If there is any hope of saving civilization, I think we need to teach our grandchildren to be the, We Generation!

-Johanne is a writer and mother of three.
-She is a native of Montreal, Quebec, Canada.
-Her love of writing began as a child.
-Johanne writes poetry, articles, essays and books that inspire and give understanding to readers through her own experience.
-She has been published in Survivor Today Magazine, Changes in life.com, The Voices Project.org and Poetry Soup.com.
-She is also the author of How to Write a Book in a Week and Gestalt.
-Writing is her passion and she hopes to share the human experience through her work.
+A native of Montreal, Quebec, Canada, Johanne R. Deschamps is a full time writer.
+Johanne writes poetry, articles and books that inspire and give understanding to readers through her own personal experience.
+She has been published in Survivor Today Magazine, Changesinlife.com, The Voices Project.org and Silver Sage Magazine.
+She is also the author of How to Write a Book in a Week and co-author of Gestalt Poetry.